Four Truths Chan Retreat

 November 8 - 10, 2019

-The Buddha’s teachings in the Four Noble Truths invite us to examine the human condition of suffering.
-In this retreat, we reconnect with ourselves by cultivating clear awareness of the ways in which we experience suffering, from the most obvious forms to the subtler ones.
-With this awareness, we penetrate the mind to discover the entrenched mental habits that compel us to suffer.
-We see for ourselves that, through practice, we can be free from our unhelpful habits to touch the unperturbable peace and unconditional love within all of us.
+Over the course of the weekend, we’ll reconnect with ourselves by cultivating clear awareness of the ways in which we experience suffering, from the most obvious forms to the subtler ones.
+With this awareness, we can penetrate the mind to discover the entrenched mental habits that compel us to suffer.
+We can then see for ourselves that, through practice, we can be free from our unhelpful habits to touch the unperturbable peace and unconditional love within all of us.

 Please don’t let financial issues prevent you from attending a program at the Monastery.
 If you can’t afford the program fee, there are options.